yashrajd/bcap/README.md

 ## Determining Consensus

 Assessing whether a proposed change has achieved consensus can be challenging due to bitcoin's decentralized nature.
-Consensus is not formalized through votes but is instead gauged by the absence of strong, sustained opposition and the overall sentiment in the community.
+Consensus is not formalized through votes, but is instead gauged by the absence of strong, sustained opposition and the overall sentiment in the community.
 Stakeholders can look to several indicators and resources:

 1. Mailing List Discussions:
    1. Monitor the bitcoin-dev mailing list for technical discussions and debates.